Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 **Comment:** Seemingly only on rev 1.1 and not 1.2, but I do not trust it!
 17. **VERY ANNOYING!** Screen sometimes blank (and/or more rarely applications are gone when trying to wake it).
 Sound still works.
 18. **ANNOYING** Like 50% of the time, the camera is not discovered and need to reboot. (_Could not open /dev/video2: No such device or address_)
-19. You can use the phone as a desktop computer (HDMI screen, USB peripherals etc.) via USB-C dock, but.. \
+19. You can use the phone as a desktop computer (HDMI screen, USB peripherals etc.) via USB-C dock.
+USB-C usually works (phone rev 1.2), but sometimes it doesn't detect the (USB, HDMI, ..) devices.
-**i)** It is amazingly slow in 1440p, completely unusable really. \
-**Partial answer:** it is **supposedly better in GTK4:** someone said that Phosh uses GTK3, so use e.g. sxmo (GTK4) to utilize hw acc in UI components. \
-**ii)** USB-C usually works (phone rev 1.2), but sometimes it doesn't detect the (USB, HDMI, ..) devices.
 Specifically, USB-C stopped working and I needed to reboot and remove battery.
 To reproduce; connect USB periherals, disconnect and then reconnect the cable - in these cases usb seems to stop working until reboot (removal of battery necessary or coincidence?). \
 **TODO check if this is only when Pine Keyboard is attached as this is known issue (?)**.
 21. Somewhat often (<=50%), GPS does not work at all.
 When it does work it has low accuracy (mentioned later).